xvillaneau/adventofcode-python/aoc_2019/docs/day_03.md

     for direction, moves in wire:
         for point in segment_path(start, direction, moves):
-            if point not is path:
+            if point not in path:
                 path[point] = steps
             steps += 1
             start = point